Wangwz95/Wangwz95/README.md

   - The Causal Effects of a Mother's Education on her Children's Cognitive Abilities.
 - My recent working papers are:
   -  More political allegiant?
 The spillover effects of China's poverty alleviation campaign.
   -  Can governments do better than parents in combatting children's digital addicition?
+Evidence from China.